The House That Knows You: User Authentication Based on IoT Data: System design

-\myparagraph{Feature definition} Using packet-level attributes directly as features in an ML model is not feasible due to the large number of packets that are usually generated in a network.
-Moreover, for our task for user authentication we need aggregated behavioral indicators, beyond the scope of a single network packet.
+\myparagraph{Feature definition} Using packet-level attributes directly as features in an ML model is not feasible due to the large number of packets that are usually sent.
+Moreover, for our task of user authentication we need aggregated behavioral indicators, beyond the scope of a single network packet.
 Therefore, we need to experiment with multiple feature representations that capture the user behavior over a time interval of length $\Delta$.
 For our approach, we use a sliding-window method to advance the time $t$ at which we compute authentication scores by one minute.
 We experiment with multiple values for the window length (from 5 to 30 minutes).
 For instance, if a user is in the room for an interval of 30 minutes during training and $\Delta=5$ minutes, we generate 26 sliding windows of size 5 minutes.
 Features are generated for each sliding window and labeled with the identity of the user.
 At testing time, we compute an authentication score at each time $t$ based on the \emph{most recent sliding window} of size $\Delta$, i.e., the interval $[t-\Delta,t]$.
-That means, implicitly, that we need to observe the user for of period at least $\Delta$ before computing an authentication score.
+That means, implicitly, that we need to observe the user for a period of at least $\Delta$ before computing an authentication score.
+The first source of data for feature extraction is device usage, usually a strong behavioral indicator.
+We define \emph{device-level features} extracted from packet attributes aggregated per device.
+In particular, we would like to capture information about user interaction with each IoT device during the time window $\Delta$, such as: (1) various statistics on incoming and outgoing packet lengths; (2) packet counts for transport-level protocols; (3) number of distinct domains contacted by each device; (4) statistics on inter-arrival timing of packets.
+All the features are aggregated over the packets sent and received by each device in each time window of size~$\Delta$.
+An important design decision is to separate incoming and outgoing traffic, as they might have different distributions.
+In particular, user interaction with voice assistants could result in large volumes of incoming traffic (for instance, if a user listens to music), while device communication with the cloud involves regular outgoing communication.
+We denote this set of device features in time window $[t-\Delta,t]$ as: $F(t,\Delta)^{\mathsf{dev}}$.
+The second source of data useful for feature generation is user communication with external destinations (domain names).
+This is motivated by our observation that different Alexa skills connect to different external domains.
+For instance, listening to music may stream data from the {\sf spotify.com} domain, whereas playing fireplace sounds uses {\sf kwimer.com}.
+As the set of external domain names is very large and cloud services use many sub-domains for load balancing, we transform our domain names to second-level domains and compute features per second-level domain.
+For each second-level domain, we use aggregated features including statistics on incoming and outgoing packet lengths, inter-event times, and packet counts for transport protocols, computed over all the packets exchanged with that external domain in the time window of size $\Delta$.
+We denote this set of domain features in time window $[t-\Delta,t]$ as: $F(t,\Delta)^{\mathsf{dom}}$.